BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 ## The InputViewModel

-Since you're now familar with Knockout you'll know all about View Models; they are a logical representation of the view.
+Since you're now familiar with Knockout you'll know all about View Models; they are a logical representation of the view.
 A purist view would also be that there should be no business logic in a View Model, but we're building a reasonably simple Blade (but feel free to refactor afterwards).